FrancisCrickInstitute/asf-tools/docs/illumina/illumina_samplesheet_nextflow_legacy_demux.md

    - The expected input should follow an Illumina samplesheet format, which includes several subsections, such as: [Header], [Data] and any other software specific settings.
 Although V1 and V2 differ in the content of each subsection, the overall structure should remain the same for both.
 More information can be found [here]( https://help.connected.illumina.com/run-set-up/overview/sample-sheet-structure).
    - The sample sheet is read and filtered to only process information contained within the [Data] section of the Illumina pipeline, therefore temporarily ignoring other metadata.
 -  Critical columns such as `Lane`, `Sample_ID`, `index`, `index2`, `Sample_Project`, `ReferenceGenome`, and `DataAnalysisType` are verified to be present.
-   - Samples without valid index information (both `index` and `index2` must be strings) are identified and removed.
+   - Samples without valid index information (both `index` and `index2` must be strings) are identified and removed from the main processing.
 2. **iCLIP Lane collapsing:**
    - iCLIP samples are grouped by lane.
 If multiple iCLIP samples exist within the same lane, they are collapsed into one, preserving the minimum and maximum sample numbers for that lane.
    - The `Sample_ID` and `User_Sample_Name` are updated accordingly, with the `index` and `index2` values reset to empty for the merged sample.